1995 32¢ Krazy Kat

 Printing Method: Photogravure

-The strip was begun by Herriman as a cat-and-mouse chase in his Dingbat Family strip.
-In October 1913, Krazy got his own strip, and thus began the imaginative fantasy life of Krazy, Ignatz Mouse, and the other inhabitants of Kokonino County.
-A visit to cartoonist James Swinnerton (creator of Little Jimmy) began a lifelong love affair with the Arizona deserts, whose scenery often turned up as bizarre landscapes in Krazy’s world.
+The strip began as a cat-and-mouse chase in Herriman’s Dingbat Family strip.
+In October 1913, Krazy got his own strip, and thus started the imaginative fantasy life of Krazy, Ignatz Mouse, and the other inhabitants of Kokonino County.

 Ironically, Krazy Kat, which has become the most highly-praised of all comic strips, was not very popular during the years it ran in newspapers.
 Having only a few dozen subscribers, compared to hundreds for its better-known contemporaries, the strip mainly owned its existence to the fact that publisher William Randolph Hearst was an avid follower.
 The strip ended with Herriman’s death in 1944, and it wasn’t until years later that Herriman’s genius was recognized.